PritomKarmokar/JavaScript-Basics/README.md

 We can add JS file in HTML in the <head> section or in the <body> section.But it is preferred to add JS file in the bottom of the <body> section because HTML files are loaded line by line and if our javascript file is large in size it'll hold up rendering.That's why it is preferred to add js files using 'script' tag at the bottom.
 Example: [see here](https://github.com/PritomKarmokar/JavaScript-Basics/blob/main/day_01/index.html)

 ## Day - 02
-* ++Objects++ : Objects are variables also.
+* Objects : Objects are variables also.
 But objects can contain many values.
 Objects can have properties and methods.
 ```javascript
 const person = {
     firstName : "John",